Thokas99/Network_based_Data_Analysis/README.md

    - Validating predictions through statistical analyses, including cross-validation on each model.

 3. **Differential Expression Analysis (DEGs):**
-   - Perform differential expression analysis to identify genes showing significant expression changes between experimental conditions.
+   - Perform differential expression analysis to identify genes showing significant expression changes between experimental conditions with LIMMA.
-   - Utilize [Enrichr](https://maayanlab.cloud/Enrichr/) to explore drug signatures and pharmacological data to investigate potential drug targets and mechanisms of action related to the observed gene expression changes.
+   - Compare the DEGs with the most important features from the random forest model.

 4. **Gene Ontology and Network Analysis:**
    - Investigating the relationship between gene signatures using the [SCUDO R library](https://www.cosbi.eu/prototypes/scudo).